 Recently I read the book 'The People's Scrum' by Tobias Mayer.
 In this book, he spends a chapter on describing the differences between project culture and team culture.
 To me, the given examples of both types of culture are highly recognizable and I can easily extend and complement the list of examples with my own experiences.
 And this is basically what this blog post is all about, my view on the project- and team culture.

 In the project culture, I have experienced that developers got assigned to projects based on their availability in the 'resource-planning tool'.
 Project managers, team leads or the Project Management Office supervises the availability of every 'resource'.
 If a developer is planned for 6 hours, this means he still got 2 hours left for another project.
 The lifetime of a project equals the lifetime of the team.
 Therefore the teams are often short-lived and it's composition changes continuously.
 Most of the time the teams work on different projects simultaneously which results in waste due to context switching.

 In this type of culture project is king.
 If scope, budget and time are met, the project is a success.
-Often the scope is fixed and quality gets undermined due to pressure of impossible deadlines (considering the fixed scope).
-Project management is done via Gantt charts and every hour the developer works is tracked by a complex time tracking tool.
-Every week an extensive report is composed with unreadable graphs describing the output of the project team.
+Often the scope is fixed and quality gets undermined due to the pressure of impossible deadlines (considering the fixed scope).
+Project management is done via Gantt charts and every hour the developer works are tracked by a complex time tracking tool.
+Every week an extensive report is composed of unreadable graphs describing the output of the project team.

 The final example of a project culture is the relationship with the customer.
 True collaboration doesn't exist.
 The customer is only considered as the one paying the bills and all communication runs via the project manager or the team lead (developer).
 Therefore the necessary relationship between the customer and the development team doesn't exist and mutual understanding is lacking.